meghrajranaware23/bodyiq-policies/privacy-policy.md

 Your Privacy Rights
 Access and Control

-View Your Data: Access email, Google account info (if applicable), and subscription information we have stored Update Information: Correct or modify your email, Google account preferences, and account settings Download Data: Export your email and subscription data in a portable format Delete Account: Permanently remove your account and data from our database Local Data Control: Manage all images and analysis data through app settings Google Account Management: Revoke Google Sign-In permissions through Google account settings
+View Your Data: Access email, Google account info (if applicable), subscription, and purchase information we have stored Update Information: Correct or modify your email, Google account preferences, and account settings Download Data: Export your email, subscription, and purchase data in a portable format Delete Account: Permanently remove your account and data from our database Local Data Control: Manage all images and analysis data through app settings Google Account Management: Revoke Google Sign-In permissions through Google account settings